 Dr. Dorn seeks to promote international peace and security through teaching, research and service, including field work.
 This website offers some of the results of this effort, especially publications.

-His most recently book is "Keeping Watch: Monitoring, Technology, and Innovation in UN Peace Operations" and he has just finished editing a book titled Air Power in UN Operations: Wings for Peace (Ashgate, 2014).
-He is hoping to someday complete a book tentatively titled Global Watch: UN Monitoring for International Peace and Human Security, to explore conflict early warning and monitoring of sanctions, elections, human rights and global security generally.
+His two most recent books are Air Power in UN Operations: Wings for Peace (Ashgate, 2014) and Keeping Watch: Monitoring, Technology, and Innovation in UN Peace Operations (UNU Press, 2011).
+He is hoping to finish “someday soon” a book tentatively titled Global Watch: UN Monitoring for International Peace and Human Security, to explore the UN’s expanding monitoring of conflicts, ceasefires, elections, human rights, sanctions, enforcement actions and global security generally.

 Further biographical detail can be found on the Bio and Contact page.